fmerg/pymerkle/README.md

 Returns an instance of the `proof_tools.proof` class, thought of as the consistency-proof for the presumed previous stage of the Merkle-tree corresponding to the inserted hash-length combination

-- *old_hash*, String, hexadecimal form of the top-hash of the tree to be presumable detected as a previous stage of the Merkle-tree
+- *old_hash*, String, hexadecimal form of the top-hash of the tree to be presumably detected as a previous stage of the Merkle-tree

 - _sublength_, Integer, length of the tree to be presumably detected as a previous stage of the Merkle-tree